jenkinsci/packaging/README.md

 To test just one package, `make FLAVOR.test` where FLAVOR is one of rpm, deb, or suse.

-The installation of the package is often time consuming, and you can invoke it with `make FLAVOR.test.prepare` Once you do that, you can just rerun serverspec tests with `make FLAVOR.test.run`.
-When all is done, run `make FLAVOR.test.shutdown` to terminate VirtualBox VMs.
+The installation of the package is often time consuming, and you can invoke it with `make FLAVOR.test.up` Once you do that, you can just rerun serverspec tests with `make FLAVOR.test.run`.
+When all is done, run `make FLAVOR.test.destroy` to terminate VirtualBox VMs.

 ## Running local tests
 These tests install packages from a web server where they are published.
 So if you want to